neos/neos-development-collection/TYPO3.Neos/Documentation/HowTos/ExtendingPages.rst

 With this configuration, when you click on the page, you will see the Image editor in the Inspector.

-To access the backgroundImage in your page template you can also modify the TYPO3.Neos:Page TypoScript object, like in the below example:
+To access the backgroundImage in your page template you can also modify the Neos.Neos:Page TypoScript object, like in the below example:

 TypoScript (Sites/Vendor.Site/Resources/Private/TypoScripts/Library/Root.ts2) ::

-	prototype(TYPO3.Neos:Page) {
+	prototype(Neos.Neos:Page) {
 		backgroundImage = ${q(node).property('backgroundImage')}
 	}